 Projects often stall due to improperly managed bandwidth.
 Consider applying some principles from Kanban project management, such as limiting the amount of work in progress at any given time.
 This strategy keeps team members from slowing down projects with multitasking, and it encourages other team members to step up and to help move projects forward when they get stuck.

-You may also want to review your process and determine who is responsible for different points of the process.
+You may also want to review your process and determine who is responsible for different points in the lifecycle of a project.
 Are team members responsible for removing roadblocks?
 Is there a Scrum master who should deal with issues?
 More importantly, is everyone involved on the project aware of these roles?
 Clearing up the basics of your process can help your team address roadblocks quickly, keeping projects from getting stuck.

 Fixing your project management workflow with Lucidchart